 What can complaints be about?

 - The persons identified above may make a complaint that relates to breaches of the FMC’s Codes of Practice or Standards Framework and that occurred within the last three months.
-If a complaint that relate to the way a mediation was conducted as a whole, the date the three months runs from is the last mediation session.
+If a complaint relates to the way a mediation was conducted as a whole, the date the three months runs from is the last mediation session.

 What cannot form the subject of a complaint